bayram-naouar/sentiment-analysis/README.md

 # Sentiment Analysis Project

 This project is focused on sentiment analysis using a variety of Natural Language Processing (NLP) models.
-It includes classical machine learning models, such as Logistic Regression and SVM, as well as deep learning models like LSTM and BERT-based architectures.
+It includes classical machine learning models, such as Logistic Regression, SVM and Random Forest, as well as a deep learning model (BERT-based architecture).
 The goal is to classify text data into positive and negative sentiment categories, with the flexibility to customize and tune hyperparameters.

 ## Features

 - **Preprocessing**: Custom preprocessing pipeline for text data, including tokenization, stopword removal, and vectorization.
 - **Classical Models**: Implementation of models like Logistic Regression, SVM, etc.
-- **Deep Learning Models**: LSTM and BERT-based models, including DistilBERT.
+- **Deep Learning Models**: BERT-based models, including DistilBERT.
 - **Hyperparameter Tuning**: Grid search for hyperparameter optimization of classical models.
 - **Evaluation**: Evaluation metrics such as accuracy, precision, recall, and F1-score.